jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 ### Find and consume a Digital Twin

 Alice, the data consumer, now wants to fetch Bob's digital twin.
-She knows Bob and therefore knows his BPN.
+Since she knows Bob, she knows his BPN.
 With this BPN, she can now determine Bob's EDC endpoint using the EDC Discovery Service.
-This is our initial situation.
-Alice knows Bob's EDC endpoint.
+The Discovery Services are not part of this tutorial.
+So the tutorial starts with Alice already knowing Bob's EDC endpoint.

 In general, Alice's only responsibility is to deploy a connector, negotiate for access and terms of usage and finally fetch the data from the right offers.
 A detailed interaction flow is detailed in the [Digital Twin KIT - Fetching a supplier's twin](https://eclipse-tractusx.github.io/docs-kits/kits/Digital%20Twin%20Kit/Software%20Development%20View/dt-kit-interaction-patterns#1-fetching-a-suppliers-twin).

 But step by step.
 First of all, Alice wants to see Bob's DTR.

-Use the following API POST for this:
+Action (Alice): Use the following API POST to find Bob's DTR Asset.

 `POST /catalog/request with filter looking for DTR`